unfoldingWord-dev/Resource-Container/docs/linking.rst

 External URLS
 -------------

-You may link to online media by simply using a url instead of a resource container id.
+You may link to online media by simply using a url instead of an RC identifier.

 - ``[[https://www.google.com]]``
 - ``[Google](https://www.google.com)``